 - All teaching staff are trained to teach pupils with SEND and additional training for teachers and TAs is made available when possible and necessary.
 Pupils are grouped in classes according to age and/or ability.
 As there is a wide range of ability in each class, all teachers provide a differentiated curriculum suitable for all the pupils, to ensure access at all levels. - Differentiated resources are used to ensure access to the curriculum. - Staff are kept well informed about the strategies needed to manage pupils' needs effectively, and they try to ensure that other pupils understand and respond with sensitivity. - SEND pupils with particular needs are included as fully as possible into the normal classroom environment and, where appropriate, the curriculum is adjusted.
 Sometimes it may be appropriate to withdraw a pupil sensitively, to work with a TA in order to acquire, reinforce or extend skills more effectively.
-For some pupils, withdrawal sessions may be used to improve motor skills or application, or to give support in a particular area e.g. spelling.
-Withdrawal programmes are normally time-limited and criteria for inclusion in such programmes are clearly specified. - Pupil support aims to encourage as much independence as possible within a safe and caring environment.
+Withdrawal programmes are normally time-limited and criteria for inclusion in such programmes are clearly specified.